s4ngl/arbutus-web/PROMPT.md

 # Arbutus Yearbook Website Redesign Prompt

 **Goal:** Recreate the Arbutus Yearbook site with the given file structure, using TailwindCSS and PHP partials.
 Include **all original text and content**, exactly as found on the current site, organized into the new files.
-Use Indiana University’s official color scheme: *IU Crimson (#990000)* for the main accent, a light beige (*IU Cream #EEEDEB*) for the secondary accent, plus white and an off-black (e.g. #111111) for text/background variables [oai_citation:0‡teamcolorcodes.com](https://teamcolorcodes.com/indiana-hoosiers-color-codes/#:~:text=Crimson%20PANTONE%3A%20PMS%20201%20Hex,153%2C%200%2C%200) [oai_citation:1‡teamcolorcodes.com](https://teamcolorcodes.com/indiana-hoosiers-color-codes/#:~:text=Cream%20Hex%20Color%3A%20,0%2C0%2C0%2C0).
+Use Indiana University’s official color scheme: *IU Crimson (#990000)* for the main accent, a light beige (*IU Cream #EEEDEB*) for the secondary accent, plus white and an iu-black (e.g. #111111) for text/background variables [oai_citation:0‡teamcolorcodes.com](https://teamcolorcodes.com/indiana-hoosiers-color-codes/#:~:text=Crimson%20PANTONE%3A%20PMS%20201%20Hex,153%2C%200%2C%200) [oai_citation:1‡teamcolorcodes.com](https://teamcolorcodes.com/indiana-hoosiers-color-codes/#:~:text=Cream%20Hex%20Color%3A%20,0%2C0%2C0%2C0).
 Define these colors in `css/globals.css` as CSS variables.

 ## File Structure
 - `index.php` – Homepage (includes header, navbar, main content, footer, scripts).